 It’s time for you to get back to your healthiest self

 Christina Najjar is a Registered Holistic Nutritionist (R.H.N).
 She graduated from the Canadian School of Natural Nutrition with Honours and received the award for the Highest Standing in her class.
 Christina also holds an Honours Bachelor of Arts with a Major in Psychology and a Minor in Gerontology from the University of Ottawa.
-She runs her practice online and through the Docere Naturopathic Clinic & IV Lounge in Ottawa.
+She runs her practice online, on Preston, and through Livewell Myofascial Release in Ottawa.
 The focus of Christina’s practice is managing symptoms of PMS, PCOS, and endometriosis, as well as taking care of food sensitivities.